matt-j-e/bill-split-js/README.md

 ## How does the app work?

-* Step 1 > Enter the names of the people in your party
+* *Step 1* > Enter the names of the people in your party

 * Step 2 > Enter the full amount of the bill

 * Step 3 > Work your way down the bill.
 For each item, enter the price and then tick the box for each person who shared that particular item.

-    If somebody had a greater share than others then use the selection fields to set the appropriate ratio. eg. Say there is an item on the bill for 5 bottles of lager and Miguel 1 bottle while Jenny had 4.
+If somebody had a greater share than others then use the selection fields to set the appropriate ratio.

+eg. Say there is an item on the bill for 5 bottles of lager and Miguel had 1 bottle while Jenny drank 4.
 When sharing that item in the app just select 4 for Jenny.
 That way she is allocated 4/5ths of the cost of that item on the bill.

 * Step 4 > When all items have been entered you are prompted to consider leaving a tip.
 The app shows you how much 5% and 10% would be but it's up to you how much you add.
 You can just leave the tip field blank if you're a cheapskate.

 And that's it!
 You're presented with a list of everybody's share.